dev10110/OccupancyGrids.jl/README.md

 ## Usage

 This package provides a set of tools for working with occupancy grids.
-The core type is `AbstractOccupancyGrid`, which can be instantiated as a `DenseOccupancyGrid`.
+The core type is `OccupancyGrid`, which can be instantiated as a `DenseOccupancyGrid`.

 ### Loading a Map